tardate/LittleArduinoProjects/README.md

-# 415 Little Electronics and Arduino Projects
+# 416 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [Nixie Power Supply - 555 Timer Version](./Electronics101/555Timer/NixiePowerSupply) - using a 555 boost converter to test some Nixie IN3 and IN14 tubes.
+> Latest addition:sparkles: [LineFollowerKit](./Kinetics/LineFollowerKit) - building the D2-5 Intelligent Line Tracking Car Kit - a nice demonstration of a simple feedback control system with an LM358 op-amp.

 Just my collection of electronics projects, many involving an Arduino in one way or another.